LucasvanKasteren/eduvpn-log-analysis/README.md

 3. `parse_wireguard_protocol(...)`
    - Parses the journalctl log from WireGuard connections and maps the public key to a public key from an active connection to find the source IP of that connection
 4. `detect_impossible_travel(...)`
-   - Tries to detect the impossible travel principle by calculating the distance between two GPS coordinates of two different loging attempts from two different locations.
+   - Tries to detect the impossible travel principle by calculating the distance between two GPS coordinates of two different login attempts from two different locations.
 The time difference and this distance are used to calculate whether the user travelled between the different locations with a reasonable speed.
 We have put the threshold at a 1000km/h.
 5. `parse_log_entry(...)`
    - Extracts relevant information from a log entry and delegates parsing to specific protocols (WireGuard or OpenVPN).
 6. `get_log_details(...)`